 Please apply at Enrollment Services.
-Students may enter the program at the beginning of any quarter.
+Students may enter the program at the beginning of fall and spring quarters.
 For more information, contact the Department Chair or Enrollment Services.

 Students will integrate classroom learning with work-based learning experience in Cooperative Education (CAHM 199 ) at a supervised work site.
 Department Chair approval is required.
 Credits and grades are based on job-hours worked, work performance and completion of the learning objectives specified in the learning contract.
 Concurrent enrollment in a Cooperative Education Seminar or equivalent is required.

-An Associate in Technical Arts degree (ATA) is awarded upon completion of a minimum of 90 credits of specified technical and related education coursework above 100-level with both an overall 2.0 grade point average and a 2.0 grade point average in the technical major.
+An Associate in Applied Science degree (AAS) is awarded upon completion of a minimum of 90 credits of specified technical and related education coursework above 100-level with both an overall 2.0 grade point average and a 2.0 grade point average in the technical major.

 Individual Technical Certificate